allenap/firstaide/README.md

 # firstaide

-_Reviewed last on 2019-11-15_
+_Reviewed last on 2020-01-12_

 This is a bootstrapping tool that'll build, cache, and clean your Nix environment.
-It supersedes many of loose collection of shell scripts and top-level Makefile that were in use.

 ## To develop:

+First, [install the Rust development tools][install-rust].
+Then:

 ```shell
 cargo build  # Compiles a debug executable.